Kevin Smith: Comics and magazines

 Smith returned to Marvel for two miniseries, Spider-Man/Black Cat: The Evil That Men Do and Daredevil/Bullseye: The Target, both of which debuted in 2002.
 The former was six issues long, but problems arose when the third issue was published two months after the initially scheduled release date.
 As a result, the final issues were delayed for at least three years, prompting Marvel to release an "in case you missed it" reprinting of the first three issues as one book before the remaining issues were released.
 The delay in part was due to Smith's work on Jersey Girl and Clerks II, causing him to shelve completion of the miniseries until the films were completed.
 He was announced as the writer of an ongoing Black Cat series and The Amazing Spider-Man in 2002, but because of the delays on Evil That Men Do and The Target, the plan was changed so that Smith would start a third Spider-Man title, launched in 2004 by Mark Millar instead.
 Spider-Man/Black Cat was completed in 2005, but Daredevil/Bullseye: The Target remains unfinished, with one issue published.

 Smith wrote the limited series Batman: Cacophony, with art by friend Walt Flanagan, which ran from November 2008 to January 2009.
 The series featured the villains Onomatopoeia (a character created by Smith during his run at Green Arrow), The Joker, Maxie Zeus, and Victor Zsasz.
 The trade paperback of Batman: Cacophony became a New York Times Bestseller in their Hardcover Graphic Books section.

 In 2010, Smith wrote a six-issue Batman miniseries, The Widening Gyre, for DC, drawn by Walt Flanagan.
 The series was initially planned as 12 issues, with a long break planned between issues six and seven.
 After issue six was published, Smith and Flanagan's work on their reality show, Comic Book Men, extended this planned break longer than expected.
 It was decided in the interim to release the remaining issues as a separate series, Batman: Bellicosity, scheduled for 2016, but it remains unreleased.

 Also in 2010, Smith published a Green Hornet story for Dynamite Entertainment based on an unused script he wrote for a Green Hornet film that never came to fruition.

 In August 2011, Dynamite Entertainment debuted Smith's The Bionic Man, which was based on a 1998 script he wrote that Universal rejected for being "more like a comic book than a movie."

 In 2014, Smith and Ralph Garman released a six-issue Batman '66 crossover featuring Batman and Green Hornet, Batman '66 Meets the Green Hornet.

 On March 7, 2022, it was announced that Dark Horse and Smith would be teaming up to publish the books of Secret Stash Press, a new publishing line by Smith.
-The first two books of the line include Maskerade, written by Smith and Andy McElfresh, and Stops, written by Smith and set within the View Askewniverse.
+The first two books of the line include Maskerade, written by Smith and Andy McElfresh, and Quick Stops, written by Smith and set within the View Askewniverse.